2025 Baseball United season

-The 2025 Baseball United season began on 14 November and will end in 14 December 2025.
-The best-of-three championship called the United Series featuring the top two of four teams will be played from 12 to 14 December.
-This is the inaugural season of the Baseball United.
+The 2025 Baseball United season was held from 14 November to 14 December 2025.
+The best-of-three championship, called the United Series, featured the top two teams in the four-team league, played from 12 to 14 December.
+Mid East Falcons won the championship.
+This was the inaugural season of the Baseball United.

+Following the season, founder Kash Shaikh stepped down.